Lebara Mobile

 • Lyca Mobile

 Lyca Mobile also lets you just select an eSIM during checkout.
-To swap to an eSIM if you already have a physical SIM, just log in to your online Lyca Mobile account, and from there go SIM Management > SIM Swap > Swap Physical SIM to eSIM.
+To swap to an eSIM if you already have a physical SIM, just call Lyca Mobile on 322 from your Lyca Mobile number.

 For more, take a look at Lyca Mobile’s eSIM support page.